 FARM.
 An area of land devoted to the production of field or truck crops. livestock or livestock products, which constitute the major use of such property.
 This includes fur farms in which the animals are housed and fed under artificial conditions.

 FARM OPERATOR.
-An owner occupant of a parcel of land as defined in § 91.01 (6) Wis.
-Stats.
+An owner occupant of a parcel of land as defined in Wis.
+Stat. § 91.01 (6)

 FEEDLOT.
 A feedlot shall be determined to be any of the following facilities, when they are a business and means of livelihood: